 - More control over leash pulling, jumping up, and other bad leash behavior.

 - Directional steering and help with turning the dog around when needed.

 - Even though front-clip types of dog harnesses offer more control compared to most back-clip harnesses or traditional leashes and collars, robust, heavy, and large dogs with serious behavior issues will probably require a walking tool that provides additional control, like a head halter.

 - Since the leash goes in front of the dog's chest, pets may often get tangled and stuck with their front legs if given too much slack.

 - Putting on the front-clip dog harness on your pet is slightly more complicated for the owner compared to the back-clip harnesses.

 These pet harnesses are the most popular among owners because they are easy to put on, and dogs adjust to them better than to other types of dog harnesses.

-The back-clip harness is particularly useful for small breeds since they have delicate throats which can easily be harmed by collars or improperly placed front clip harnesses.
+The back clip harness is handy for small breeds since they have delicate throats that can easily be harmed by collars or improperly placed front clip harnesses.